KUPR 99.9

 Picture

 D'Santiago "El Brujo" Nava is a native of Santa Fe, NM with musical bloodlines that go back over 300 years In Europe, Latin America and the USA.
 D'Santi brings a blend of rhythmic sounds from his indigenous cultures, childhood love of classic rock, classical guitar training, nuevo flamenco and all eras of blues.
 He currently plays lead guitar with Shelley Morningsong, Underground Cadence, duo with local vocalists and as a soloist.
 His main influences range from Santana, Hendrix to Jesse Cook, and Los Indios, Strunz and Farah to the Gypsy Kings.
 D'Santi Nava believes playing music brings healing to the soul!
+A 2nd interview was done in Nov 2020.

 Picture